ManoloEsS/ManoloEsS/README.md

 I'm interested in building backend systems without forgetting the human aspect of designing and developing software (probably the hardest part), by being proficient in industry standards of Project Management Methodologies.

-I'm looking for a new full time role where I can apply my skills and surround myself with way better programmers than me, so that I can learn from them and contribute towards building some cool stuff!
+I'm looking for a new full time role where I can apply my skills and surround myself with way better programmers than me so that I can learn from them and contribute towards building some cool stuff!
 [Reach out!](www.linkedin.com/in/manoloess)